marquesafonso/customer-service-ticket-triage/README.md

 The methodology followed has been to take a pretrained model [Deberta-v3-small](https://huggingface.co/microsoft/deberta-v3-small) and finetune it to our data for single class classification.

-We also experimented with [Deberta v3 zeroshot 2.0](https://huggingface.co/MoritzLaurer/deberta-v3-base-zeroshot-v2.0)
+We also experimented with [Deberta v3 zeroshot 2.0](https://huggingface.co/MoritzLaurer/deberta-v3-base-zeroshot-v2.0) a model pretrained on NLI tasks.

 <details>
   <summary><b>Quickstart and dependency overview</b></summary>